SAROSH JAFRI

 JOBS & SMALL BUSINESS

-Attract high-quality employers while supporting local and regional small businesses that drive our economy.
+Attract high-quality employers while supporting local and regional small businesses by fostering relationships with Hutto Chamber of Commerce

 03